BoYuanSu/vue-attr-data/readme.md

 ### `v-attr-data` Directive

-The `v-gtm` directive accepts either a string, number or an object as its binding value.
+The `v-attr-data` directive accepts either a string, number or an object as its binding value.

 When the binding value is a string or a number, the directive will add a `data` attribute to the element.